Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 The first known occasion of sin was committed by Lucifer.

 “Thus saith the Lord God; Thou sealest up the sum, full of wisdom, and perfect in beauty.
-Thou hast been in Eden the garden of God…Thou art the anointed cherub that covereth; and I have set thee so…Thou wast perfect in thy ways from the day that thou wast created, till
+Thou hast been in Eden the garden of God…Thou art the anointed cherub that covereth; and I have set thee so…Thou wast perfect in thy ways [from thoughts to actions] from the day that thou wast created, till

 - iniquity was found in thee.